anilakbay/anilakbay/README.md

 2. **Full Stack Projects with Python**
    Full-stack web applications developed using Python for backend tasks, database integration, and API management:
    - [Stok Takip V2 Project](https://github.com/anilakbay/Stok-Takip-V2): A stock tracking system built with Python and MongoDB.

+3. **Java Projects**
+Exploring Java for backend development, focusing on object-oriented design and enterprise-level system solutions:

+- CRUD Application with JDBC & Java Collections: A robust, scalable CRUD (Create, Read, Update, Delete) application built using Java's JDBC and Collection Framework.
+This project demonstrates fundamental backend operations, data manipulation, and database interaction, offering a solid foundation for more advanced Java-based backend solutions.

 ## Get in Touch
 I’m always open to collaboration, feedback, or just a friendly chat!
 Let’s connect and explore new opportunities to create something great together.